Labeled binary trees, subarrangements of the Catalan arrangements, and Schur positivity: A bijective proof of Theorem

 To the edge joining the labeled nodes $\canopy_i$ and $\canopy_{i+1}$ in $\canopy$, we associate an \bemph{edge weight} based on its orientation as indicated in Figure~\ref{fig:weightdiagram}.
 Precisely, if $\canopy_i\canopy_{i+1}$ form a $U$ step, then the edge is assigned the weight $\la$ if $\canopy_i^\ell\leq \canopy_{i+1}^\ell$, or the weight $\ld$ if $\canopy_i^\ell>\canopy_{i+1}^\ell$.
 On the other hand, if $\canopy_i\canopy_{i+1}$ form a $D$ step, then the edge is assigned the weight $\ra$ if $\canopy_i^\ell\leq \canopy_{i+1}^\ell$, or the weight $\rd$ if $\canopy_i^\ell > \canopy_{i+1}^\ell$.
 Note that the barred parameters $\la$ and $\ra$ correspond to weak inequalities, while the unbarred parameters $\ld$ and $\rd$ correspond to strict inequalities.

-We define the \bemph{weight} of the labeled lattice path $\canopy$ to be the product of the weights on its edges, and denote it by $\mbuq{\wt{\canopy}}{Weight of path $\canopy$}$.
-Observe that the weights in Figure~\ref{fig:weightdiagram} are consistent with the weights assigned to the edges of a labeled tree based on their orientation.
-Thus, if we defined the weight of a labeled tree to be the product of the weights along its edges according to the rules in Figure~\ref{fig:weightdiagram}, then this new weight in fact coincides with the one in Section~\ref{subsec: labeled trees}.
+We define the \bemph{weight} of the labeled lattice path $\canopy$ to be the product of the weights on its edges, and denote it by $\wt{\canopy}$.
+Observe that the weights in Figure~\ref{fig:weightdiagram} are consistent with the weights assigned to the edges of a labeled tree based on their orientation. {Suppose we draw a labeled (plane binary) tree with the root on top, left edges going Southwest to Northeast, and right edges going Northwest to Southeast.
+If we defined the weight of a labeled {(plane binary)} tree to be the product of the weights along its edges according to the rules in Figure~\ref{fig:weightdiagram}, then this new weight in fact coincides with the one in Subsection~\ref{subsec: labeled trees}.}

 We define a \bemph{path-tree sequence} to be an alternating sequence

 of labeled lattice paths $\canopy^{(h)}$ and labeled trees $T_h$, with $m\geq 0$, such that the sequence starts and ends with a lattice path.
 We define the \bemph{inorder reading word} of $S$, denoted by $\inorder(S)$, to be the concatenation of the inorder reading words of the labeled lattice paths and labeled trees in the order in which they appear in $S$ from left to right,